orbitdb/field-manual/01 Tutorial/02_Managing_Data.md

 ## Getting Started

 To start, you'll do a couple of things to enhance our current code and tidy up.
+We will also scaffold out some functions to be filled in later.

 Update your `ipfs.on("ready"...` handler from earlier and then run this code: